Beyond the Top 100: Golf In and Around Bend

 Another locals’ favorite, Lost Tracks is the closest Bend golf course to Sunriver.
 The golf course is bordered by national forest land and carved out of a stand of Ponderosa and high desert pine trees with lava rock outcroppings.
 The gently rolling terrain and old-style design (short walks from greens to tees) make it a perfect course for walkers.
 Highlights include the old rail car bridge to get to the island green on No. 16 and the pro shop filled with unique Ryder Cup and other PGA memorabilia.

 Take your pick – the Glaze Meadow or Big Meadow courses at Black Butte Ranch are among the top courses in the state.
-Glaze Meadow has been getting all the pub recently after a nearly $4 million redesign by John Fought in 2012.
 The course plays longer than 7,000 yards now and features new green complexes and tees.
 Like Aspen Lakes, Black Butte is one of the most scenic courses in the region.

 This Redmond golf course is as challenging as it is beautiful.
 Consider Juniper a municipal course version of the upscale Pronghorn Nicklaus course.
 Ancient juniper trees and lava rock situated throughout the course are a treat for the eye, but penalizing for the scorecard.
 Juniper is always in great shape and one of the few courses in Central Oregon that is open year-round.
 It’s hosted several big-time tournaments including the Oregon Open for many years.
 And because it’s located just two-minutes from the Redmond Airport, it’s the perfect course to kick off your Central Oregon golf vacation.